 GRADING SYSTEM, ABSENCES, PRIVACY, SCHEDULE CONFLICTS, STELLIC, TRAVEL, REGISTRATION & OTHER SPECIAL ISSUES

-UPDATED Q: Will SIPA continue Pass/Fail (used in Spring 2020) or resume letter grades in Fall 2020?
+Q: Will SIPA continue Pass/Fail (used in Spring 2020) or resume letter grades?

-Columbia University returned to letter grades during Summer 2020, and letter grades will be continued in Fall 2020.
+Columbia University returned to letter grades during Summer 2020 and Fall 2020, and we fully expect letter grades to be continued in Spring 2021.

 If students find that they must miss several classes, we strongly recommend that they consult both their professors and their Advising Dean in the Office of Student Affairs.
 If an underlying problem, such as a COVID infection, is seriously disrupting their ability to study, they should make clear plans to adjust for missed classes and assignments.
 In serious circumstances, they may consider a Leave of Absence.

-Students who are unable to complete an exam due to circumstances beyond their control should inform the professor in advance, if possible, or at least as soon as the exam is completed.
+Students who are unable to complete an exam due to circumstances beyond their control should inform the professor in advance.
 Students are required to provide documentation of the reason for missing the exam to allow the professor to determine what type of accommodation is appropriate.
 Students also are encouraged to inform the Office of Student Affairs about the circumstances that prevented them from completing a course.

 Students should promptly inform both their faculty and the Office of Student Affairs if parenting or other family responsibilities make it impossible for them to complete their coursework.
 SIPA will be as reasonable as possible during these challenging times in granting accommodations for family and illness-related issues.
 Students with a parenting related issue should contact Assistant Dean Samantha Shapses-Wertheim.